Quick Start

 Silence means the default log level (warn) has nothing to report -- that's normal.
 To see all activity:

-bin/ze -d example.conf # debug logging
+bin/ze -d start example.conf # debug logging

 Verify